 Examples of Demon level threats are Deep Sea King, Do-S and Senior Centipede (the Centipede monster defeated by Metal Bat, not to be confused with the Dragon Level Elder Centipede).

-Threat level Dragon
+One-Punch Man Threat Level Dragon

 Dragon disaster level monsters pose a danger to multiple cities.
 The only way for the Hero Association to reliably stop them is to send in multiple S class heroes.
 That is not to say that all class S heroes can defeat dragons, nor that no class S heroes can defeat dragon danger levels on their own.